 Tombstone mining is the original reason for the start of this historic old west town.
 Yes, some do wonder: was Tombstone a mining town?
 Mining in Tombstone Arizona is actually what first brought a Variety of Immigrants here!
 So how did it all start?
 Let’s get to the beginning of Tombstone Arizona mining history…

 Frederick Brunckow, an 1848 German immigrant with a mining degree, had some mining experience in Europe.
 Hired by Charles Poston’s mining company, he rose in the ranks.2

-In 1857 Brunckow explored the area West of what's now Tombstone.
+In 1857 Brunckow explored the area West of what’s now Tombstone.
 By 1859 he’d quit Poston’s crew, starting his own business.
 He hired three mining professionals, and laborers from Sonora Mexico.2

 They dug for silver a little Southwest of today’s Tombstone city proper.
 Things were going well, until they weren’t!
 The laborers killed Brunckow and all but two miners.
 Read the Brunckow Mine History.

 Brunckow’s silver strike became known.
 But few risked going into that area with Apache bands’ raids on travelers and settlements.

 Ed Schieffelin arrived at Camp Huachuca in Southern Arizona Territory.
-With prior mining experience, he wanted to investigate rocks for minerals in the area.
+With prior mining experience, he planned investigating rocks for area minerals.
 Seeking protection, he asked to shadow a military crew scouting out raiding Apaches.
 They okayed it.
 Yet he eventually felt boxed in to a specific area.2

 So in the summer of 1877, Schieffelin set out alone.
 A soldier told him: if you’re going out solo, there won’t be silver or gold, but…

 “…you’ll find your Tombstone!”